Insight-Services-APAC/copilot-lab-sql/README.md

 GROUP BY A.City
 ```

 First up, try opening the SQL file and executing the query.
 If it doesn't run as expected, use GitHub Copilot to help identify the issue and fix it.
 There may be more than one problem with the query.
+Make sure that any solution you provide includes both an `ORDER BY` and a `GROUP BY` clause.

 > [!TIP]
 > Depending on the database server you are using you might need to copy/paste any errors you receive into the chat to get help from Copilot.
 If you are using the command-line you could try out the `@terminal` agent.